apache/beam/website/www/site/content/en/community/contact-us.md

 ### Subsribe and Unsubscribe:

-To send emails to these lists you need to be subscribed.
-To subscribe send a blank email to [user-subscribe@beam.apache.org](user-subscribe@beam.apache.org) or [dev-subscribe@beam.apache.org](dev-subscribe@beam.apache.org) depending on the list you want to write to.
+To send emails to these lists you need to subscribe first.
+To subscribe send a blank email to [user@](user-subscribe@beam.apache.org) or [dev@](dev@beam.apache.org) depending on the list you want to write to.

 ### Useful Tips for Sending Emails